grylpa/grylpagames/sortingrobots/docs/design.md

 Accuracy is stored as four counts, not a percentage: `game.record_answer(said_yes, was_yes)` at the decision point.
 A percentage cannot separate how well the player tells the cases apart from how willing they are to say yes, and someone compensating for a slip by guessing more holds the percentage steady while both hits and false alarms rise.
 Unanswered trials go to `record_no_answer()` and never into the four counts — no decision was made, so calling it a "no" would invent one.

 Picking up is the yes and `window_target_truth` the truth.
 Timeouts are recorded separately in `_score_answer()`.

+**Which RULE each judgement was against, and whether its label was still up.**
+`_evaluate_answer()` calls `game.record_trial({rule, rule_name, right, hidden, ms})` beside the
+four counts.
+Both belts draw from a pool at random (`_pick_pair_from_pool`), so one percentage for the session cannot say that the player reads "is it prime?" easily and never sees the Stroop rule — and the difficulty curve here IS the labels going away, which the same percentage also hides. `GameInstrument._rule_breakdown()` draws a row per kind of rule under the 2x2, hardest first, for the level the picker is on.

+`RULE_NAMES` is a short noun per key, kept here rather than in the shared stats code: the rule labels are questions ("Is it a digit?"), which read badly as a row heading, and even_odd's wording flips between "even" and "odd" while the rule behind it is one thing.
+The name travels with the trial, so `scripts/game_instrument.gd` needs to know nothing about this game's vocabulary.

+`hidden` is recorded but nothing draws it yet — the "accuracy before the labels fade, against after" split is one panel away, and the data is accumulating for it now.